MAAP-Project/gedi-subsetter/CONTRIBUTING.md

 a new release:

 1. Checkout the latest changes to the `main` branch.
-1. Create a new branch named `release/VERSION`, where `VERSION` is an appropriate version number, according to [Semantic Versioning].
+1. Create a new branch named `release-VERSION`, where `VERSION` is an appropriate version number for the changes being made, according to [Semantic Versioning].
 1. In `algorithm_config.yaml` change the value of `algorithm_version` to the same value as `VERSION` from the previous step.
-1. In the [Changelog](./CHANGELOG.md), change the `Unreleased` heading to the same value as `VERSION` from the previous step, and then, above the new version heading, add a new `Unreleased` section, for future changes.
+1. In the [Changelog](./CHANGELOG.md), immediately below the `Unreleased` heading add a new heading (at the same level) using the format `VERSION (YYYY-MM-DD)`, where `VERSION` is as above, and `YYYY-MM-DD` is the expected release date.
 1. Commit the changes, and open a Pull Request to `main`.
 1. Once the PR is approved and merged, go to
    <https://github.com/MAAP-Project/gedi-subsetter/releases/new>